-Our business is already experiencing the reduction in the capacity of the PI insurance market.
-This is an untenable position for an industry that heavily contributes to the Australian and NSW economies, especially as we strive for recovery from COVID-19.
-Therefore, I am concerned about our ability to comply with Part 6 of the Regulations.
+BG&E is extremely concerned about its ability to comply with Part 6 of the Regulations and therefore its ability to provide services in this market compliant with the proposed regulations.
 The NSW government's policy intent of improving consumer confidence and industry compliance is one we support - however Part 6 will not result in this.
 For these reasons, I urge you to:

-- (1) remove Part 6 of the Regulation, and - (2) put in place a two-year transition period for design practitioners and professional engineers.
+- 1. remove Part 6 of the Regulation, and - 2. put in place a two-year transition period for design practitioners and professional engineers.

 The transition period is consistent with that provided under clause 82 of the Regulations for building practitioners.
-This transition period will allow the Building Commissioner to continue the work of improving compliance and confidence as well as for all of the industry to mature to the new way of working with more investment in design - which we believe will lead to better outcomes for endusers of buildings.
+This transition period will allow the Building Commissioner to continue the work of improving compliance and confidence as well as for all of the industry to mature to the new way of working with more investment in design - which we believe will lead to better outcomes for end-users of buildings.